mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 In your life, what we can perceive is filled with pros and cons, successes and failures, praise and suffering.
 Lots of stuff there, named zazen, and Katagiri, and the trees, and the suffering; life and death, old age and sickness, et cetera.
 Lots of stuff in human life.

-But this is [picking?] up those names.
+But this is [taking up?] those names.
 You call [it] life and death.
-Kick out those [names?] completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely kick [them] out.
+Take out those [names] completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely take [them] out.
 What’s left?

 What’s left is really important, because this is [the] quality of life.
 Life is already a name you put on [it], but you have to know the *quality* of life.
 You say death, but that death is a name of death [which] you put on [it]; you have to know the real quality of death.
 What is the quality of death?

 [In] zazen ... sitting right now, right here means you cannot bring any name, any concept into what to do – so-called ‘zazen’, or ‘breath’, or ‘concentration’.
 Nothing.
 While we have even slightly *something* in zazen, it’s not real zazen.
 Zazen is exactly touching the real core, [the] quality of life and death.
-If you kick out all things, what’s left?
+If you take out all things, what’s left?

 That is, Buddhism always says, [emptiness](*[unintelligible]*) .